AdaCore/spark2014/lrm/source/introduction.rst

    to be performed on the language feature.

 All sections are always listed and if no content is required then the corresponding section will be marked *Not applicable*.
+When presenting rules, additional text may be provided in square brackets [ ].
+This text is redundant in terms of defining the rules themselves and simply provides explanatory detail.

 In addition, examples of the use of the new features are given along with the language definition detail.